 Rabies is a horrible viral illness that attacks the brain.
 It is fatal unless rabies shots are given promptly, before any symptoms appear.

-Most people who get rabies have been bitten by an infected animal, but close contact with an infected bat will sometimes cause infection without a bite.
+Most people who get it have been bitten by an infected animal, but close contact with an infected bat will sometimes cause infection without a bite.

 Some islands, such as Australia, the United Kingdom, and Hawaii, are generally free of rabies.

-Children get rabies far more often than adults.
+Children get it far more often than adults.